List of God of War characters: Odin

-Odin was the ruler of Asgard, the All-father of the Nine Realms, and the father of Týr, Thor, Heimdall, and Baldur.
-An unseen character but perpetrator of the events in 2018's God of War, he is referenced several times and is portrayed to be a cruel, tyrannical and manipulative god who is obsessed with preventing his death at Ragnarök.
-It was told that he had his own son Týr killed as he thought Týr was going to aid the giants and overthrow him.
+Odin was the ruler of Asgard, the All-Father of the Nine Realms, the father of Thor and Baldur, and the overarching antagonist of the Norse era of the series.
+An unseen character but perpetrator of the events in 2018's God of War, he is referenced several times and is portrayed to be a cruel, tyrannical, deceitful, and manipulative god who is obsessed with preventing his death at Ragnarök.
+It was told that he had the god Týr killed as he thought he was going to aid the giants and overthrow him.
 His ravens, called the Eyes of Odin, are scattered across the realms.
-Odin was mentioned to have imprisoned Mímir in a tree and tortured him daily, banished his wife Freya from Asgard for betraying him, and instructed Baldur to target Kratos in order to get to Faye.
+Odin was mentioned to have imprisoned Mímir in a tree and tortured him daily, banished his wife Freya from Asgard for 'betraying' him, and instructed Baldur to target Kratos in order to get to Faye.

 Odin appears in Ragnarök as the game's main antagonist.
 After failing to broker peace with Kratos, he then proposes to Atreus for an apprenticeship under his wing before departing.
 Odin attempted to spy on Kratos, Atreus, and Mímir's activities by posing as Týr, with his guise being a trapped man in Svartalfheim who had become a traumatized and delusional coward.
 After a fight with his father, Atreus accepts Odin's offer in Asgard, hoping to help Odin find a way to prevent Ragnarök.
-Odin shows him around Asgard and introduces him to his family before sharing that he needs his help to make a mask to see a rift between realms to know the secrets to the future and the afterlife.
+Odin shows him around Asgard and introduces him to his family before sharing that he needs his help to make a magical mask to see a rift between realms that would grant infinite knowledge to prevent Ragnarök.
 Atreus' interactions with Odin's family reveals the effects of the All-father's neglect towards his own kin in pursuit of his own selfish agenda.
-Eventually, Brok blows his cover as Týr and he kills the dwarf before fleeing, which ironically pushes Kratos' group to instead initiate Ragnarök instead of preventing it.
-Odin's true nature is revealed to his followers and family during Ragnarök by his use of Midgardian refugees as human shields, which leads to Sif and Thrúd defecting and Odin killing Thor after his son has a change of heart.
-After a lengthy battle against Kratos, Atreus, Mímir, and Freya during which Atreus destroys the mask, Odin is defeated and his soul was absorbed in a stone by Atreus.
-The stone is later destroyed by Sindri as revenge for his brother's death, freeing the Nine Realms from Odin's grasp at last.
+Eventually, Brok blows his cover as Týr and he kills the dwarf before fleeing, which ironically pushes Kratos' group to initiate Ragnarök instead of preventing it, as it was discovered that Ragnarök was prophesied to only destroy Asgard and not all of the realms.
+Odin's true nature is revealed to his followers and family during Ragnarök by his use of Midgardian refugees as human shields, which leads to Sif and Thrúd defecting and Odin killing Thor after his son had a change of heart.
+After a lengthy battle against Kratos, Atreus, Mímir, and Freya, during which Atreus destroys the mask, Odin is defeated and his soul was absorbed in a stone by Atreus.
+The stone is then destroyed by Sindri as revenge for his brother's death, freeing the Realms from Odin's grasp.

-The character is voiced by Richard Schiff.
+The character was voiced by Richard Schiff.